lowepowerlab/protocols/gibson_assembly.md

 Change as needed.

 #### Export the data `Summary`
-*Note for someone to edit/delete...
+*xxxNote for someone to edit/delete...
 These options on NEBuilder have been improved since Tiffany last cloned.
 Someone else can edit this to create the  lab SOP*
 *  Add a screenshots to your CloningPlan.docx.
 (Make sure it includes the restriction enzymes or else you'll be frustrated at the bench)
 *  Copy the 'Required Oligonucleotides' table into your ClongingPlan.docx & add a systematic name  (tlp1 ... ) in front of descriptive name (phcB_Up_fwd).